I am “Too good at goodbyes”, but not with Southeast Asia

 Can’t describe enough how you will love the feeling of facing to fruit street vendors every corner of every street in your vacation.
 Banana, pineapple, coconut, pomegranate, etc. in all versions, from juice, sliced ones to fresh-and-whole ones.
 And no, there’s no such price of USD 5 like in your local supermarket, just around 1 buck and you can get a lot of them.

-You will almost forget about why you loved sugar so much.
-Fruit is really all you need to satisfy your sweet tooth, and a blender is the only tool you need.
+You will almost forget why you loved sugar so much.
+The fruit is really all you need to satisfy your sweet tooth, and a blender is the only tool you need.

 Just a simple comparison, you can get the valuable hotels and services for about $120 a day in most of Southeast Asia; compare that to Paris, where you might spend up to $750 per day.
 Sounds good enough?
 But just forget it, as I am not good at Mathematics at all, plus I’m dizzy from many of the $0.25 wonderful Vietnamese fresh beer glasses.